 the daily increasing uproar of your foes.
 (Psalm 74)

-This simple truth, the very essence of our faith, is what guarantees that there will always be foes of our loving God’s work for the salvation of the world.
-The only response to that hostility that will have any effect is not the assertion or achievement of our own perfection, but the perfection of Him who suffered hostility for our sakes.
+This simple truth, the very essence of our faith, is precisely what guarantees that there will always be foes of our loving God’s work for the salvation of the world.
+The only response to that hostility that will have any effect is not the assertion or even the achievement of our own perfection, but the perfection of Him who suffered hostility for our sakes.

 Measured not in decibels, but clarity, we need constantly to monitor whether we articulate Him with our words, and with our lives.
 Whenever we grow frustrated by our own lack of progress, we need to double-check to be sure that He is what – and Whom – we are proposing.

 You know I love to talk, but you also know I hate to argue.
 If you would like to have me engage in some forum the particulars of the current clamor of the foes of our Lord and God – and I do not mean simply the obvious ones – I will try to do so.
 But in the meantime, the best response to hostility is to live Christ, in His Church.
 God bless you and His Holy Mother watch over you.